Reconstruction of groupoids and C*-rigidity of dynamical systems: Introduction

-In Section~\ref{sec:reconstruction} we prove our main theorem: if $(\G, c)$ is a graded groupoid and the interior of the isotropy in $c^{-1}(e)$ is torsion-free and abelian, then $\Hh(C^*_r(\G), C_0(\G^{(0)}), \delta_c) \cong \G$ via an isomorphism that intertwines gradings; and any such isomorphism of graded groupoids induces an isomorphism of triples $(C^*_r(\G), C_0(\G^{(0)}), \delta_c)$.
+In Section~\ref{sec:reconstruction} we prove our main theorem: if $(\G, c)$ is a graded second-countable locally compact Hausdorff étale groupoid and the interior of the isotropy in $c^{-1}(\id)$ is torsion-free and abelian, then $\Hh(C^*_r(\G), C_0(\G^{(0)}), \delta_c) \cong \G$ via an isomorphism that intertwines gradings.
+Consequently, two such graded groupoids $(\G_1, c_1)$ and $(\G_2, c_2)$ are isomorphic if and only if there is an isomorphism between the corresponding triples $(C^*_r(\G_1), C_0(\G_1^{(0)}), \delta_{c_1})$ and $(C^*_r(\G_2), C_0(\G_2^{(0)}), \delta_{c_2})$.
 Sections \ref{sec:group actions}--\ref{sec:homeomorphisms} detail the consequences of Section~\ref{sec:reconstruction} for group actions, for local homeomorphisms, and for homeomorphisms, including extensions of Li's rigidity theorem, Matsumoto and Matui's theorem about continuous orbit equivalence, and Boyle and Tomiyama's theorem.

 The final two sections deal with Morita equivalence.
 In Section~\ref{sec:Eq Me} we introduce equivariant Morita equivalence of triples $(A_i, D_i, \delta_i)$ as above, and prove that such a Morita equivalence induces a graded equivalence of extended Weyl groupoids.
-In Section~\ref{sec:E vs Me}, we apply this result to triples $(C^*_r(\G_i), C_0(\G_i^{(0)}), \delta_{c_i})$ corresponding to graded groupoids $(G_i, c_i)$ such that the interior of the isotropy in each $c_i^{-1}(e)$ is torsion-free and abelian.
+In Section~\ref{sec:E vs Me}, we apply this result to triples $(C^*_r(\G_i), C_0(\G_i^{(0)}), \delta_{c_i})$ corresponding to graded groupoids $(G_i, c_i)$ such that the interior of the isotropy in each $c_i^{-1}(\id)$ is torsion-free and abelian.
 We prove that $(G_1, c_1)$ and $(G_2, c_2)$ are graded equivalent if and only if the associated triples $(C^*_r(\G_i), C_0(\G_i^{(0)}), \delta_{c_i})$ are equivariantly Morita equivalent.
 Restricting attention to ample groupoids, we use the results of \cite{CRS} to relate these notions to versions of graded Kakutani equivalence and to graded stable isomorphism of groupoids.
 We finish by detailing our applications to surjective local homeomorphisms and their dilations.